 Clinic staff will only administer first doses of the vaccine during the walk-in clinic hours.
 No appointment is necessary.
 A myBeaumontChart account is not required.
 Teenagers under the age of 18 must be accompanied by a parent or guardian.

-Patients who would like to schedule a vaccine at another date and time can register online or call 800-592-4784.
+Patients who would like to schedule a vaccine at another date and time can register online.
 A myBeaumontChart account is not required if registering via phone.

 Beaumont is also collaborating with a coalition of 60 of America's top hospitals and health care institutions on a nationwide campaign to encourage adults to get vaccinated for COVID-19.
 Led by Cleveland Clinic and Mayo Clinic, the campaign "Get the Vaccine to Save Lives," is designed to reassure the public that vaccines are safe, effective and necessary to achieve herd immunity and return to normal activities.